Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 "I thought the catch was low this morning."

 "Oh yes, but you of all people should *always* eat enough!"
-Their tone tells me that there will be no arguing.
-My stomach is thankful after all, even when those around me get their morning meals of notably lesser amounts.
+Their tone tells me that there will be no arguing the point.
+My stomach is thankful after all, even when those around me get their morning meals with notably less.
 I eat in my room, dreading the day ahead.

+---

+Chapter 2 comparisons:
+-
 ## Chapter 2 Part 1 (Nolu)